qaschevychelov/JSWebdriverioAutomation/README.md

  5. if you need to kill Selenoid run the following command `docker-compose down`

- # In Order to run in parallel with Selenoid (on Windows)
+ ## 3 Approach: In Order to run in parallel with Selenoid (on Windows)
  1. `cd` in the folder `selenoid`
  2. in cmd run `selenoid.exe selenoid --args "-limit 10" start --vnc`
  3. in cmd run `selenoid.exe selenoid-ui start`
  4. in order to run tests use the following command in cmd `$env:SELENOID='true' ; npm test`

- # The Selenium Grid Approach:
+## 4 Approach: The Selenium Grid Approach:
 1. open `wdio.conf.js`
 2. comment line `services:`
 3. uncomment firefox capability `maxInstances: 5`, `browserName: 'firefox'`, `acceptInsecureCerts: true`